On Iterated Lorenz Curves with Applications: The Multivariate Case: Analysis of extremal dependence cases

-{ 1) }$L${ , viewed as a distribution function, attains its \textit{Fr\'{e}chet-Hoeffding upper bound}; thus, it equals the minimum of its marginals.
+{ 1) }$L${ , viewed as a distribution function, attains its \textit{Fr\'{e}chet-Hoeffding upper-bound}; thus, it equals the minimum of its marginals.
 As previously mentioned, this interpretation is signified by the superscript '+' notation.}

-{ 2) }$L${ , interpreted as a Lorenz curve according to the Arnold's definition, possesses a specific integral form and is associated with a parent distribution }$F${ .
+{ 2) }$L${ , interpreted as a\textit{\ Lorenz curve } according to the Arnold's definition, possesses a specific integral form and is associated with a parent distribution }$F${ .
 This interpretation is denoted by both }$L${ \ itself and the superscript }$F${ .}

-{ This dual interpretation imposes certain restrictions on }$ L_{+}^{F}(x_{1},x_{2}).${ \ Specifically, they lead directly to the implication derived from the "if and only if" argument just elaborated.
-To be more eloquent, just by putting the '+' superscript on the distribution function }$L^{F}(x_{1},x_{2})${ , we force it to be equal to the minimum of its marginals, but the integral structure of the Lorenz curve }$L^{F}(x_{1},x_{2})${ \ dependent on F will allow that to happen if and only if }$F=F_{+}${ .
-This may initially seem to be at odds with the paradigm 'distributions with given marginals'\ when working with \textit{Fr\'{e}chet-Hoeffding bounds}, but a careful reading will give that there is no contradiction in applying them to the particular situation. }
+{ This dual interpretation imposes certain restrictions on }$ L_{+}^{F}(x_{1},x_{2}).${ \ Specifically, they lead directly to the implication derived from the \textquotedblleft if and only if" argument just elaborated.
+To be more eloquent, just by putting the '+' superscript on the distribution function }$L^{F}(x_{1},x_{2})${ , we force it to be equal to the minimum of its marginals, but the integral structure of the \textit{Lorenz curve} }$L^{F}(x_{1},x_{2})${ \ dependent on }$F${ \ will allow that to happen if and only if }$F=F_{+}$ { .
+This may initially seem to be at odds with the paradigm "distributions with given marginals"\ when working with \textit{Fr\'{e} chet-Hoeffding bounds}, but a careful reading will give that there is no contradiction in applying them to the particular situation. }

 { }

 { {}}}$ and $L_{i+}^{F}(x_{i})=L_{i}^{F_{+}}(x_{i}),$ where for $i=1,2,$ $L_{i+}^{F}(x_{i})$ denotes the marginals of $ L_{+}^{F}(x_{1},x_{2}) $.